 The longer you stick with it, the better your results will be.

 Successful advertising is about optimisation.
 With more campaigns you’ll have more information on what works and what doesn’t.
-So treat your social media ads as a long term strategy to see your ROI compound over time.
+Treat your social media ads as a long term strategy to see your ROI compound over time.

 Understand how to pair your social ads with other digital strategies to see your ROI increase further.